 Q: Will you teach me to play contemporary praise, or worship music?

-A: Absolutely not.
-I don't do religious music.
+A: No. I don't do religious music.

 Q: How can I find out if you're the right teacher for me?